-Schools may provide the following testing accommodations to English Language Learners:
+Schools may provide the following testing accommodations to ELLs/MLLS:

-- Time Extension: Schools may extend the test time for English Language Learners.
-Principals may use any reasonable extensions, such as "time and a half" (the required testing time plus one-half of that amount of time), in accordance with their best judgment about the needs of the English Language Learners.
+- Time Extension: Schools may extend the test time for English Language Learners/Multilingual Learners.
+Principals may use any reasonable extensions, such as "time and a half" (the required testing time plus one-half of that amount of time), in accordance with their best judgment about the needs of the ELLs/MLLS.
 Principals should consult with each student's classroom teacher in making these determinations. - Separate Location: Schools are encouraged to provide optimal testing environments and facilities for all students.
-They may administer State tests to English Language Learners individually or in small groups in a separate location. - Bilingual Dictionaries and Glossaries: English Language Learners may use bilingual dictionaries and glossaries when taking this test.
+They may administer State tests to ELLs/MLLS individually or in small groups in a separate location. - Bilingual Dictionaries and Glossaries: ELLs/MLLS may use bilingual dictionaries and glossaries when taking this test.
 The bilingual dictionaries and glossaries may provide only direct translations of words.
-Bilingual dictionaries or glossaries that provide definitions or explanations are not permitted. - Translated Editions: English Language Learners may be provided with a translated edition of the Grade 4 Science Test.
+Bilingual dictionaries or glossaries that provide definitions or explanations are not permitted. - Translated Editions: ELLs/MLLS may be provided with a translated edition of the Grade 4 Science Test.
 This test is available in Chinese (Traditional), Haitian Creole, and Spanish.
-In addition, English Language Learners may use an English and an alternative language edition of this test simultaneously.
+In addition, ELLs/MLLS may use an English and an alternative language edition of this test simultaneously.
 However, they should be instructed to record all of their responses in only one of the two editions.
 The alternative language edition used by the student should be indicated on the student's answer sheet. - Oral Translation for Lower Incidence Languages.
-Schools may provide English Language Learners with an oral translation of this test when there is no translated edition provided by the Department.
+Schools may provide ELLs/MLLS with an oral translation of this test when there is no translated edition provided by the Department.
 This accommodation is permitted for State examinations in all subjects except English.
 All translations must be oral, direct translations of the English editions.
 Written translations are not allowed.
 No clarifications or explanations may be provided.
 Translators should receive copies of the English editions of the tests one hour prior to administration.
-The Department's Office of Bilingual Education and Foreign Language Studies (phone: 518-474-8775) and the Regional Bilingual Education Resource Networks (RBE-RNs) can assist schools in locating suitable translators.
-A list of RBE-RNs is available at http://www.p12.nysed.gov/biling/bilinged/betac.html. - Writing Responses in the Native Language.
-English Language Learners making use of alternative language editions or of oral translations of this test may write their responses to the open-ended questions in their native language.
+The Department's Office of Bilingual Education and Foreign Language Studies (phone: 518-474-8775) and the Regional Bilingual Education Resource Networks (RBERNs) can assist schools in locating suitable translators.
+A list of RBERNs is available on the Departments website. - Writing Responses in the Native Language.
+ELLs/MLLS making use of alternative language editions or of oral translations of this test may write their responses to the open-ended questions in their native language.
 Scoring the tests is the responsibility of the school.
-However, the Department's Office of Bilingual Education and World Languages and the RBE-RNs can assist schools in locating persons who can translate the students' responses into English to facilitate scoring of the answer papers.
+However, the Department's Office of Bilingual Education and World Languages and the RBERNs can assist schools in locating persons who can translate the students' responses into English to facilitate scoring of the answer papers.

-Former English Language Learners
+Former English Language Learners/Multilingual Learners

-Schools may provide the testing accommodations listed above under the heading "English Language Learners" to Former English Language Learners who met the exiting criteria specified in Part 154-2 of the Regulations of the Commissioner of Education and were exited from English Language Learner status following their participation in one of the two most recent administrations (Spring 2015 or Spring 2016) of the New York State English as a Second Language Achievement Test (NYSESLAT).
-Such students either achieved an overall level of Proficient on the NYSESLAT or achieved an overall level of Expanding on the most recent administration of the NYSESLAT and scored at Level 3 or higher on the New York State Common Core Grades 3-8 English Language Arts Test or earned a score of 65 or higher on the Regents Examination in English Language Arts (Common Core).
+Schools may provide the testing accommodations listed above under the heading "English Language Learners/Multilingual Learners" to Former English Language Learners/Multilingual Learners who met the exiting criteria specified in Part 154-2 of the Regulations of the Commissioner of Education and were exited from English Language Learner status following their participation in one of the two most recent administrations (Spring 2016 or Spring 2017) of the New York State English as a Second Language Achievement Test (NYSESLAT).
+Such students either achieved an overall level of Commanding on the NYSESLAT or achieved an overall level of Expanding on the most recent administration of the NYSESLAT and scored at Level 3 or higher on the New York State Grades 3-8 English Language Arts Test.

-These accommodations may not be provided to Former English Language Learners who were identified as English language proficient prior to the 2015 NYSESLAT administration.
-For additional guidance on identification of Former ELLs, see: http://www.nysed.gov/bilingual-ed/schools/former-english-language-learnermultilingual-learner-services.
+These accommodations may not be provided to Former English Language Learners/Multilingual Learners who were identified as English language Commanding prior to any NYSESLAT administration more than two years ago.
+Additional guidance on identification of Former English Language Learners/Multilingual Learners is on our website.